-When arriving in Iceland or even while planing a trip here, it can be daunting to choose where to go, what to see, which top destinations to visit and what waterfalls to visit.
+When arriving in Iceland or even while planning a trip here, it can be daunting to choose where to go, what to see, which top destinations to visit, and what waterfalls to visit.
 There are many to choose from here.
-A lot of them are easy to access while driving around Iceland in your rental car, others requires a hike to reach but well worth the effort.
-To help you out choose which ones to visit, we have a list for you of ten great waterfalls in Iceland, in no particular order.
+A lot of them are easy to access while driving around Iceland in your rental car, others require a hike to reach but well worth the effort.
+To help you choose which ones to visit, we have a list for you of ten great waterfalls in Iceland, in no particular order.

 Seljalandsfoss is 65m/213ft and might be one of the most visited waterfalls in Iceland.
-No wonder for its like 10 seconds away from the ringroad, a parking lot just below it and it is very beautiful.
-If you drive south on the ringroad, you will see this waterfall roughly after you have been driving for one and a half hour.
-Weather permitting, you will see he fall on your left side before you pass the right turn taking you to the ferry to Westman islands.
+No wonder, as it’s just 10 seconds away from the ring road, a parking lot just below it and it is very beautiful.
+If you drive south on the ring road, you will see this waterfall roughly after you have been driving for one and a half hours.
+Weather permitting, you will see the fall on your left side before you pass the right turn taking you to the ferry to Westman islands.
 We recommend you go there very early during the day or very late for this is a very popular destination here.
 If you go there during the day, you might be unlucky to have to share the waterfall with a ton of other tourists.

 GPS Coordinates: 63°36’57.07″N 19°59’32.53″W

 This magnificent waterfall differing from so many other around the world.
 This is just not one waterfall but a whole bunch of them, cold, ice clear water seeping through every crack in the lava field creating an absolutely stunning sight.
 Just above Hraunfossar you have Barnafossar too.
 Not only is this place stunning in so many ways, it’s also surrounded with a few great camp sites.
 It’s easy access from the parking lot but keep an extra eye on your kids, especially when walking over the bridge to Barnafossar (a 1 minute walk tops).
 I the area you have a few interesting places to see so you can easily spend a night or two in the area.